lennygir/polito-se2-23-02-thesis/README.md

     teacher: s345678
     student: s317743
   ```
-  - return the list of proposal related to a teacher id or student
+  - return the list of proposals related to a teacher id or student
   - return 200 for correct behavior
   - return 404 for no proposal related to that teacher or student
   - return 400 for invalid teacher id or cds